AdobeDocs/workfront.en/help/reports-and-dashboards/reports/creating-and-managing-reports/create-custom-report.md

 The highlighted information on this page refers to functionality not yet generally available.
 It is available only in the Preview Sandbox environment.

-Understanding how to create reports helps you provide access to the information your organization needs within `Adobe Workfront`.
-You can use any of the built-in reports available in `Workfront`, or you can build your own reports from scratch.
+Understanding how to create reports helps you provide access to the information your organization needs within Adobe Workfront.
+You can use any of the built-in reports available in Workfront, or you can build your own reports from scratch.

 For more information on built-in reports, see [Use Adobe Workfront built-in reports](../../../reports-and-dashboards/reports/using-built-in-reports/use-workfront-built-in-reports.md).
 For information on creating a report by copying it, see [Create a copy of a report](../../../reports-and-dashboards/reports/creating-and-managing-reports/create-copy-report.md).